Eosinopenia: Catecholamines

 Unlike other granulocytes, eosinophil count decreases in response to release of catecholamines.
 A hypothesized mechanism contributing to this change is decreased eosinophil production by the bone marrow in response to catecholamines.
 Epinephrine is also believed to stimulate receptors through the β-adrenergic pathway to decrease eosinophils in peripheral blood.

 Glucocorticoids

 Use of glucocorticoids has been known to affect several blood components, including decreasing eosinophils.
 This cause of this effect is multifactorial.
 Glucocorticoids decrease the number of eosinophils in the circulation by causing them to exit the bloodstream and move into the tissue.
 The number of eosinophils released by the bone marrow is suppressed by glucocorticoids.
 It has also been theorized that glucocorticoids eliminate eosinophils in the blood by causing them to undergo apoptosis.

 Eosinophil-depleting medications

 Due to the harmful role of eosinophils in diseases such as eosinophilic asthma and eosinophilic granulomatosis with polyangiitis, drugs have been developed to purposefully diminish eosinophils in order to alleviate symptoms.
-Some examples of these drugs include mepolizumab, reslizumab, and enralizumab.
+Some examples of these drugs include mepolizumab, reslizumab, and benralizumab.